Nitya-34/RevInsight-Sales-and-Profit-Intelligence/README.md

-# 📊 Vendor Sales Analysis
+#  Vendor Sales Analysis

-This project performs a detailed **sales and purchase analysis** for vendors using Python, SQL, SQLite, and Power BI.
+This is a personal data project where I analyze vendor sales, purchases, and freight data using Python, SQL, and Power BI.
 It covers end-to-end data handling — from ingestion of raw CSV files to generation of key business metrics and insightful visual dashboards.
+The final output is a clean summary table and a Power BI dashboard that shows profit margins, stock turnover, and top-performing brands.
+I built this to strengthen my data analytics skills and learn how to move from raw files to business insights.

+## 🧠 Why I Built This
+I wanted to understand how vendors contribute to overall business performance.
+This project gave me hands-on practice with SQL joins, data cleaning, and visualizing business KPIs in Power BI.

 ---

-## 🚀 Features
+##  Features

 - **Automated data ingestion** from CSV files into SQLite
 - **SQL-powered aggregation** of purchases, sales, and freight data